Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Hierarchical Planning for Hybrid Robot Planning Problems

 \subsection{Hierarchically Composing CIPs}

-In this section, we describe our approach for efficiently composing CIPs into long-horizon plans, an essential capability for solving complex hybrid robot planning tasks.
-We also discuss how we decide endpoints when computing the head and tail motion plans, enabling feasible composition of the CIPs as well as successful skill policy execution.
+In this section, we describe our approach to efficiently composing CIPs into long-horizon plans.
+We also discuss how we compute endpoints for head and tail motion plans, enabling skill composition and successful skill execution.

 Let $\tilde{a}_i$ and $\tilde{a}_j$ be two CIPs for the object-centric robot skills $a_i$ and $a_j$, respectively.
-The major challenges in composing the skills $a_i$ and $a_j$ are: $(i)$ we must ensure that the head motion plan $h_{\tilde{a}_i}$ reaches a configuration $x_n \models \lambda(\gI_{a_i})$ such that $\pi_{a_i}$ can be successfully executed given the other objects in the environment, $(ii)$ we must ensure that the tail motion plan $t_{\tilde{a}_i}$ ends at a configuration $x_m$ from which the next head motion plan $h_{\tilde{a}_j}$ can be executed, and $(iii)$ we must select the end configurations $x_n$ and $x_m$ such that there exist collision-free head and tail motion plans.
-In theory, standard search and planning methods can be used.
-However, the continuous nature of the state space makes conventional search methods infeasible.
-Sampling-based motion planning methods such as RRT~\citep{lavalle2001rapidly} or PRM~\citep{kavraki1996probabilistic} could be used in continuous settings, but the multi-modal nature of hybrid robot planning problems makes them also infeasible.
+The major challenges in composing the skills $a_i$ and $a_j$ are: $(i)$ we must ensure that the head motion plan $h_{\tilde{a}_i}$ reaches a configuration $x_n \models \lambda(\gI_{a_i})$ such that $\pi_{a_i}$ can be successfully executed given the other objects in the environment, $(ii)$ we must ensure that the tail motion plan $t_{\tilde{a}_i}$ ends at a configuration $x_m$ from which the next head motion plan $h_{\tilde{a}_j}$ can be executed, and $(iii)$ we must select the configurations $x_n$ and $x_m$ such that there exist collision-free head and tail motion plans.
+One could attempt to identify such motion plans using sampling-based motion planners such as the RRT~\citep{lavalle2001rapidly} or PRM~\citep{kavraki1996probabilistic}.
+However, this is poorly suited to the structure of our problem: as in multi-modal motion planning, feasible solutions may depend on transitions through narrow skill-conditioned compatibility regions in the continuous state space~\cite{hauser.latombe2010}.
+We therefore cast CIP composition as a hierarchical TAMP problem.

-In this work, we enhance existing task and motion planner to compose CIPs into long-horizon hybrid robot plans.
 Specifically, we use the ATAM algorithm~\citep{shah2020anytime} and entity abstraction~\citep{shah2020anytime} to reduce the problem of efficiently combining CIPs to a TAMP problem.
-Entity abstraction creates high-level actions with discrete parameters for each CIP.
-These discrete parameters include symbols for the end configurations, the head and tail motion plans, and the skill policy.
+Entity abstraction converts each CIP into a high-level action with discrete parameters, including symbols for the end configurations, the head and tail motion plans, and the skill policy.